Court Denies Argentinian Plaintiff’s Request for In-Person Hearing

 The case is Carlos Legaspy v.
 Financial Industry Regulatory Authority, Inc., Case No. 20 C 4700, decided on August 12, 2020 in the United States District Court for the Northern District of Illinois, Eastern Division.

-All Language Alliance, Inc. provides legal interpreters for remote arbitration hearing via Zoom in Mongolian, Spanish, Italian, Mandarin, Korean, Russian, Japanese, Turkish, and other foreign languages, as well as video deposition interpreters in all languages.
-In-person services of international arbitration hearing interpreters and translators are also available.
+All Language Alliance, Inc. provides multilingual legal translation of arbitration documents and legal interpreters for remote arbitration hearing via Zoom in Mongolian, Spanish, Italian, Mandarin, Korean, Russian, Japanese, Turkish, Punjabi, Amharic, and other foreign languages, as well as video deposition interpreters in all languages.
+On-site in-person services of international arbitration hearing interpreters and translators are also available.

 #alllanguagealliance #legalinterpreter #legalinterpreterservices #arbitrationinterpreter #arbitrationinterpreterservice #arbitrationhearinginterpreter #arbitrationtranslator #arbitrationhearingtranslator #remoteinterpreter #Zoominterpreter #inpersoninterpreter #remotetranslator #inpersontranslator #courtinterpreter #courttranslator #legaltranslator #FINRAhearinginterpreter #virtualhearingtranslator #virtualhearinginterpreter #remotehearinginterpreter #remotehearingtranslator